 - 1. Applicants to the master programme need to show that they have obtained the following knowledge and skills at the level of an academic bachelor programme: - a.
-Organizational Behavior and/or - b.
-Organization Design - c.
-Academic writing as evidenced by a bachelor's thesis - d.
-Research skills, both qualitative and quantitative - 2.
+Academic working standard as evidenced by a bachelor's thesis with an equivalent of minimally 5 EC. - b.
+Research skill, both qualitative and quantitative.
+Demonstrated with completed intermediate/advanced bachelors courses with an equivalent of minimally 12 EC. - c.
+Affinity with Entrepreneurship.
+Demonstrated with completed courses in Entrepreneurship or entrepreneurial experience. - 2.
 Applications are assessed by the Admissions Board. - 3.
-In addition to the requirements listed in paragraph 1, the Admissions Board can assess the application based on a combination of the following types of criteria: - a) motivation, as evidenced by a motivation letter; - b) sample of academic writing of sufficient quality; - c) being in good standing at previous institutions, as evidenced by a reference letter from an instructor at a previous institution. - 4.
-Students who have completed a professional education (HBO/polytechnic degree) can be admitted once they have successfully completed the applicable pre-Master's programme. - 5.
-The Admissions Board will investigate whether the interested person meets the admission requirements. - 6.
-The certificate of admission relates exclusively to the academic year following the academic year in which the application for the certificate was submitted, unless the Executive Board decides otherwise. - 7.
+In addition to the requirements listed in paragraph 1, the Admissions Board can assess the application based on a combination of the following types of criteria: - a) motivation, as evidenced by a motivation letter; - b) sample of academic writing of sufficient quality; - 2.
+Students who have completed a professional education (HBO/polytechnic degree) can be admitted once they have successfully completed the applicable pre-Master's programme. - 3.
+The Admissions Board will investigate whether the interested person meets the admission requirements. - 4.
+The certificate of admission relates exclusively to the academic year following the academic year in which the application for the certificate was submitted, unless the Executive Board decides otherwise. - 5.
 The applicant has to meet all requirements before being allowed to enter the programme.